AA - Agrochemicals Analysis - 1972

-The Agrochemical Analysis Sub-Group activities have created a “tobacco laboratory network” within which laboratories, chemists, agronomists can find a dedicated forum to discuss CPA residue analysis on tobacco and organise specific training sessions during Agrochemical Analysis Sub-Group meetings or at hosting laboratories’ premises.
+The Agrochemicals Analysis Sub-Group activities have created a “tobacco laboratory network” within which laboratories, chemists, agronomists can find a dedicated forum to discuss CPA residue analysis on tobacco and organise specific training sessions during Agrochemicals Analysis Sub-Group meetings or at hosting laboratories’ premises.

 - Winston-Salem, NC, USA - July 2006

 - Brufa di Torgiano, Italy - June 2007

 - Lundsbrunn, Sweden - June 2008

 - San Salvador de Jujuy, Argentina - September 2009

 - Bergerac, France - July 2011